 It takes a team to help home buyers

-As we enter the hectic Winnipeg spring real estate market, many potential buyers of houses and condos go to their banks and get pre-approved.
-While pre-approval is a very important step, I personally recommend that it is NOT the FIRST step a buyer should take.
-By the time a buyer takes possession of their new home, a number of professionals will have been involved.
-Since a real estate agent will have close contact with all of these professionals, my suggestion is that a home buyer START his/her search by selecting their real estate agent.
+By the time a buyer takes possession of their new home, a number of professionals will have been involved: a real estate agent, lawyer, mortgage lender, home inspector, home insurer, moving company and others.
+Since a real estate agent will have close contact with all of these professionals, my suggestion is that a home buyer START his/her search by selecting their real estate buyers agent.
 An experienced agent will have learned, sometimes thru trial and error, which business professionals can provide the best service for their clients.
-Let’s take a look at the whole home-buying team:
+Let's take a look at the whole home-buying team:

-A good real estate agent will help the buyer find and look at all the houses or condos that suit the buyers needs and budget.
+Think of a good real estate buyers agent as the quarterback of your home buying team.
+He or she will help the buyer find and look at all the houses or condos that suit the buyers needs and budget.
 The agent will help structure an Offer to Purchase which walks the fine line between protecting the buyer and at the same time appear attractive enough for the seller to accept it.
 A GREAT agent will be able to make referrals to the following people:

 A Mortgage Professional